MattInglisWhalen/ClusterByDensity/README.md

 5. `plot_peaks` : Shows the results of the `find_peaks` algorithm as ellipsoids.

-For examples, please see the `examples` directory of this repository.
+For code samples, please see the `examples` directory of this repository.
 If you have installed ClusterByDensity using either `devtools` or `remotes`, you can also type

 > ?make_opts